mamouzgar/mamouzgar.github.io/README.md

 # Scientist
-Scientist with combined experimental and computational expertise to generate and analyze high-dimensional bulk and single-cell data.
+Welcome to my page!
+I am a PhD candidate at Stanford University in the Computational and Systems Immunology program.
+My work focuses on single-cell technology development to decipher the crosstalk between cell cycle and T cell differentiation though I dabble in other scientific fields as well.
+I have 5 years of experience as a Biological Data Science consultant working with cancer immunotherapy, AI-native spatial biology, and cell therapy startups, offering combined experimental and computational expertise in generating and analyzing high-dimensional bulk and single-cell data.
+Find me on LinkedIn or meelad(dot)amouzgar(at)gmail.com

 ## Education
 - PhD, Computational and Systems Immunology | Stanford University (_ongoing_)